 - From time to time, the care team may identify a resident's need for the services of other health care professionals such as physiotherapist, music therapist, or massage therapist. - Families might want to supplement the care provided at St. Jude's by engaging other health care professionals or private companions.
 Any family wanting to engage such service providers must discuss this with the Resident Services Manager, who will assist you with this and let you know St. Jude's policies.
 The goal is to ensure coordinated, safe care.

 Nutrition & Dietary Needs

-Every new resident is seen by a Dietician to determine preferences, allergies and any chewing/swallowing issues if the resident has trouble with chewing or swallowing, any difficulty with self-feeding, any food allergies and preferences.
+Every new resident is seen by the Dietician to determine preferences, allergies and any chewing/swallowing issues.

 Nutrition is an important aspect of healthy ageing.